In which, a cat named HR becomes friends with the mice.

 They came from all over the country that night on their very best wagons,

 down roads by moonlight.

-Some of them came over twenty five miles,
+Some of them came even two or three miles,

-all of them came with their biggest of smiles.
+all of them came with their biggest big smiles.

 But up on a hill all alone in the trees,

 sat a cat named H.R. with his head on his knees.